trent-alex/Working-With-Legacy-Ada/README.md

 This repo does not reproduce the book.
 It organizes, explains, and cross-references the book's core ideas so you can find what you need when you're standing in front of a difficult codebase and need a technique, not a chapter.

 ---
+## Why I started this

+I dont have a conventional path to software.
+I started as a CSAR pilot and during my staff tour, I worked in plans and programs.
+Here I built mathematical models.
+Well what's the best way to run a monte carlo scenario?
+If you say excel solver, automatic throat punch.
+Yeah, its scripting and automation tools.
+Thus I started my SW journey.

+Fast forward and I'm new to the department, new to Ada, and alot of legacy code.
+I started with Beginning Ada Programming by Shvets and then Programming in Ada 95 by Barnes.
+This was great for syntax and rules.
+However, I was already diving in the deep end of a legacy codebase.

+I got recommended Working with Legacy Code, which primarily references JAVA examples.
+Everybody learns JAVA in school.
+Did I mention my nonconventional journey into SW?
+Thus this repo.
+Enjoy.

+---

 ## What This Is